 System to use Primary Message Creator Backup Message Creator Authority for approvin g & sending messages Primary Message Sender/ Distributor Backup Message Sender/ Distributor

 PRIMARY Campus Campus President Campus Campus

 WENS Safety and Safety and of the Safety and Safety and

 Security Security College or Security Security or

 Manager or their Manager or designee

 or designee designee designee

-~~~~ designee
+designee

 SECONDARY Campus Campus President Campus Campus

 Email Safety and Safety and of the Safety and Safety and

 Security Security College or Security Security or

 Manager or their Manager or designee

 or designee designee designee

+G .
+13.5 11 designee 36.1.
+26.1 2.5

-Social Media designee Marketing Marketing President Marketing Marketing
+Social Media Marketing Marketing President Marketing Marketing

-Social Media Manager Manager of the Manager or Manager or
+Manager Manager of the Manager or Manager or

 or or College or designee designee

-designee designee their designee Gesignee
+designee designee their designee

-aosignoo Goorginee designee

 Local Media Marketing Marketing President Marketing Marketing

 Manager Manager of the Manager or Manager or

 or or College or designee designee

 designee designee their

 designee